 - Sometimes a swab test won’t be able to diagnose PID, so you might have to give a urine sample or blood test too

 - Ultrasound scans and keyhole surgery may also be used to diagnose PID, but only for more severe cases where there may be other possible causes of the symptoms, such as appendicitis

-It’s very important to treat Pelvic Inflammatory Disease because if you don’t it can lead to complications later in life.
+It’s very important to treat PID because if you don’t it can lead to complications later in life.
 The infection can spread to your reproductive system causing scarring and lead to infertility, an ectopic pregnancy, repeated PID infections and long term pain.

 - If it’s diagnosed fairly early on you’ll be able to treat PID quickly and efficiently with antibiotics prescribed by your GP or sexual health clinic

 - Any sexual partners you’ve been with in the six months before your symptoms began may need to be tested and treated too so it’s important to refer them on

 - In extreme cases, you may be admitted to hospital for surgery